gaepdit/iaip/README.md

 ## Branches

-The IAIP repository uses the [git-flow branching model](http://nvie.com/posts/a-successful-git-branching-model/).
-There are two permanent branches in the repository:

-* `main` contains production-ready code.
-Releases are built from `main` and tagged with the version number using the format `version5/5.X.X`.
-* `develop` is an integration branch for new feature development.
+The IAIP repository uses the [GitHub flow workflow](https://guides.github.com/introduction/flow/).
+The `main` branch should always be deployable.
+New work should be done on branches created off of `main`.

+There are also two utility branches, `deploy/DEV` and `deploy/UAT`.

 ## Release instructions